ben5049/switch-v4-firmware/README.md

 - Writing new firmware images (WIP)
 - Communicating with the secondary MCU (WIP)

-The non-secure firmwre is responsible for the follwing:
+The non-secure firmware is responsible for the following:
 - Initialising non-secure peripherals
 - Initialising the switch and PHY chips
-- Running a the networking stack
+- Running the networking stack
 - Publishing diagnostic information with Zenoh Pico
-- Switch and PHY maintainance
+- Switch and PHY maintenance
 - Firmware updates (WIP)
 - Running PTP (WIP)
 - Running STP (WIP)